-HIV and AIDS is another specialist field of counselling and one which tends to attract people who are especially interested in it.
+HIV and AIDS is another specialist field of counselling and one that tends to attract people who are especially interested in it.
 Practitioners may have had the experience of HIV or AIDS themselves, and this may prompt them to undertake counselling training in order to help others.
-When counsellors are motivated through personal experience like this, they tend to be deeply empathic towards their clients.
+When counsellors are motivated through personal experience, they tend to be deeply empathic towards their clients.
 However, there are other practitioners who work effectively with clients even when they have no personal experience of HIV or AIDS.
 In either case, specialist training is important and increasingly accessed by practitioners who wish to work in this field.

-People who are concerned about their health in relation to HIV and AIDS include the relatives or partners of clients who have been tested HIV positive, as well as clients who have actually developed AIDS.
+People who are concerned about their health in relation to HIV and AIDS include the relatives or partners of clients who have been tested as HIV positive, as well as clients who have actually developed AIDS.
 This means that people who come for counselling do so with a range of different problems and concerns.
-In later chapters we shall look at some of the approaches which might be appropriate in helping people with diverse needs such as these.
+In later units we shall look at some approaches that may be appropriate in helping people with diverse needs such as these.

-Counselling for trauma and disaster
+Trauma and disaster

 In recent years we have seen a marked increase in the availability of counselling provision for survivors of large-scale trauma or disaster.
 This provision of counselling support is now so marked that people are routinely given advice about how to access it in the aftermath of a trauma.
 Not everyone is convinced that such intervention is effective, however.
-Writing in One Nation Under Therapy, Satel and Sommers (2005) argue that 'therapism' undermines each person's innate ability to cope with stress, even stress on a large scale.
-After September 11th, New Yorkers were, it seems, encouraged to seek counselling through Project Liberty, a government initiative created in response to the attacks.
-In the event, less than a tenth of New Yorkers came forward for help.
+Writing in One Nation Under Therapy, Satel and Sommers (2005) argue that therapy tends to undermine each person's innate ability to cope with stress, even stress on a large scale.
+After September 11th, New York citizens were, it seems, encouraged to seek counselling through Project Liberty, a government initiative created in response to the attacks.
+In the event, less than one-tenth of New Yorkers came forward for help.
 Those who didn't seek help appear to have coped with the trauma in their own individual ways.
 Satel and Sommers (who have conducted other studies in the field of grief and trauma counselling) conclude that grief is, in fact, self-limiting.
 This implies that people have the capacity to heal themselves over time, even in very extreme circumstances.
-While this may be true for some, it certainly cannot be true for everyone.
-It is, however, worth mentioning Satel and Sommers' assessment of what is, after all, an ongoing focus in counselling research.
+Joseph (2011) also believes that grief after a trauma may be self-limiting and that response to it is similar to that of bereavement, making it a natural reaction to devastating or exceptional events.
+He argues that such events make some people stronger in the end, though counselling is often accessed by them in the short term.
+This is a much more positive assessment of the effects of trauma, and highlights the point that a diagnosis of post-traumatic stress disorder may have a negative impact on some people so that recovery and progress are impeded.
+Professor Joseph, who is the co-director of the Centre for Trauma Resilience and Growth, has conducted research into why it is that some people struggle after a trauma, while others are more resilient and may even experience personal growth as a result of it.
+His conclusion is that symptoms of post-traumatic stress do not just go away, but can, with help, be managed.
+Cyrulnik (2007), too, speaks of resilience, even in children deeply traumatised within the family.